Learning Realistic Patterns from Unrealistic Stimuli: Generalization and Data Anonymization: Generalization and Customization

 \subsection{Apnea Detection}

 For the apnea detection experiments, we repeat the same procedure as in the previous experiment.
-For Apnea-ECG (AE), we use MLP instead of a CNN to investigate how the procedure changes with a different architecture as $h_T$.
-For the A3 dataset, we use a 1D convolutional neural network (see details in Table \ref{tableApnea} and Appendix B).
+For Apnea-ECG, we use MLP instead of a CNN to investigate how the procedure changes with a different architecture as $h_T$.
+For the A3 dataset, we use a 1D convolutional neural network (see details in Table \ref{tableApnea} and Appendix A).
 All activations are relu, and dropout is used in both datasets for the second to last fully connected layer.
-The generators of the WGAN for the two datasets correspond to similar sizes and architectures to $h_T$.
+The generators and encoders of the WGAN and VAE for the two datasets correspond to similar sizes and architectures to $h_T$.
 Similar architectural conventions apply to the different $h_S$ we experimented with, based on the definition in Section \ref{Setup}.
-It is important to mention that for apnea detection we use the kappa coefficient \cite{cohen1960coefficient} as performance metric.
+It is important to mention that we use for apnea detection the kappa coefficient \shortcite{cohen1960coefficient} as performance metric.
 We make this choice because the kappa coefficient better captures performance characteristics in a single metric than accuracy, as it takes into account the possibility of agreement by chance between the two annotators (real labels and predictions).
-We present the accuracy, specificity, and sensitivity results in Appendix A. We use for both datasets batch size of 128 to train $h_T$.
-With AE, we train for 3000 batch iterations and with A3 for 15000 iterations.
-In both datasets (AE and A3) we generate 20000 stimuli.
+Due to this property, it succinctly and accurately reflects the performance of binary classifiers with imbalanced data, which is important for SA detection.
+Additionally, for completion we include the accuracy, sensitivity, specificity and precision performance metrics in Appendix G. We use a batch size of 128 and 1024 to train $h_T$ for Apnea-ECG and A3 respectively.
+With Apnea-ECG, we train $h_T$ for 100 epochs and with A3 for 5 epochs.
+For Apnea-ECG we generate with all generative models 5000 synthetic datapoints, whereas for A3 we generate 20000 synthetic datapoints.
+We repeat the A3 experiments 10 times and the Apnea-ECG experiments 20 times.
+We choose to repeat the experiments for more iterations than MNIST since, due to the use of random-subsampling on each iteration, our test set changes, thus imposing additional variance to our results.
+Furthermore, Apnea-ECG is a small dataset, and as such results are more varied when sub-sampling different test sets.
+This happens potentially because, the amount of training datapoints is small, and as such a domain shift is ``naturally'' imposed between train and test datasets.